 - Once the contract is signed, project work begins.

 - Your project manager will check in with you about halfway through the project to see how things are going.
-He or she will also be in touch with the 501 Commons consultant, coach, or bookkeeper working on your project.
+They will also be in touch with the 501 Commons consultant, coach, or staff member working on your project.

 - If problems arise, bring them up directly with your project team.
 Let the project manager know immediately if problems are not resolved.

-- Most projects will involve a few meetings or telephone calls between the project team and you or your staff.
-It is the joint responsibility of the project team and your organization to arrange mutually convenient meeting times.
+- Most projects will involve a few meetings or phone/video conferencing calls between the project team and you or your staff.
+It is the joint responsibility of the project team and your organization to arrange meetings at mutually convenient times.

 - All of our contracts include a post-project evaluation.
 Once your project is completed, our staff will send you instructions on completing the evaluation form.

-- The evaluation will ask you to rate the success of the overall project, your experience working with 501 Commons in general, and the performance of each consultant, coach, or bookkeeper on your team.
+- The evaluation will ask you to rate the success of the overall project, your experience working with 501 Commons in general, and the performance of each consultant, coach, or staff member on your team.

-- Over the course of our work with you we hope to become experts on your organization, and this process begins with a phone call between your staff and our intake coordinator.
+- Over the course of our work with you, we hope to become experts on your organization.
+This process begins with a phone call between your staff and our intake coordinator.

 - We’ll learn about your mission, where you are currently, what you have planned for the future, and how technology can help you get to where you’re going.